KaushikYenni/Iris-Datset/README.md

 The dataset contains: 3 classes (different Iris species) with 50 samples each, and then four numeric properties about those classes: Sepal Length, Sepal Width, Petal Length, and Petal Width.

 One species, Iris Setosa, is "linearly separable" from the other two.
-This means that we can draw a line (or a hyperplane in higher-dimensional spaces) between Iris Setosa samples and samples corresponding to the other two species.

 Predicted Attribute: Different Species of Iris plant.